mullvad/mullvadvpn-app/README.md

 `talpid` components to build a secure and Mullvad specific VPN client.

 - **Cargo.toml** - Main Rust workspace definition.
-See this file for which folders here are backend Rust crates.
+See this file for which folders here are daemon Rust crates.
 - **mullvad-daemon/** - Main Rust crate building the daemon binary.
+- **talpid-core/** - Main crate of the VPN client implementation itself.
+Completely Mullvad agnostic privacy preserving VPN client library.

 ## Vocabulary